Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Experiments

 \textbf{Impact of Model Iteration.} Our results highlight that recent model iterations can yield substantial performance gains that surpass simple scaling laws.
 This is most evident when comparing the Qwen2.5 series with the newer Qwen3 generation.
 Despite having fewer parameters, Qwen3-VL-30B-A3B-Instruct consistently outperforms the much larger Qwen2.5-VL-72B model across several tasks.

 \textbf{Effect of Input Frame Rate (FPS).} We find that the impact of input frame rate (FPS) on performance is limited.
-For example, increasing the FPS from 4 to 8 and 16 on Qwen2.5-VL-7B yields only marginal gains.
-This suggests that the primary performance bottleneck is not perceptual input, but rather the model's fundamental limitations in fine-grained physical understanding and higher-order reasoning.
+For example, increasing the FPS from 4 to 8 on Qwen2.5-VL-7B yields only marginal gains.
+More cross-model FPS analysis on Gemini-2.5-Pro and Qwen3-VL-8B-Instruct are supplemented in Appendix~\ref{sec:B1}.
+This suggests that the performance bottleneck is not merely a lack of perceptual input, but likely largely involves the models' fundamental limitations in fine-grained physical understanding and higher-order reasoning.

-\textbf{Benefit of Embodied Fine-Tuning.} Finally, our results validate the hypothesis that models fine-tuned on specific embodied data excel at our tasks.
-Specifically, Robobrain2.0-7B, which is fine-tuned from Qwen2.5-VL-7B, demonstrates superior average performance on both the open-ended and close-ended tasks than its base model.
+\textbf{Benefit of Embodied Fine-Tuning.} Our results validate the hypothesis that models fine-tuned on specific embodied data excel at our tasks.
+Specifically, RoboBrain2.0-7B, which is fine-tuned from Qwen2.5-VL-7B, demonstrates superior average performance on both the open-ended and close-ended tasks than its base model.
+We attribute the gains largely to CFG-Bench-like knowledge.
+For example, long-horizon planning and trajectory prediction in RoboBrain2.0 align with Tiers 2\&3; its closed-loop feedback and monitoring reflect Tier 4; and bounding box referring matches our focus on interacted object parts in Tier 1.